atingupta2006/oci-sre-training-dec-25/README.md

 * Implement OCI Service Connector Hub for automated incident response
 * Secure automation using OCI Vault + dynamic secrets
-* Use OCI REST APIs to build an SRE dashboard
 * Deploy a sample OCI DevOps Pipeline with SLIs embedded

 ---

-## ✅ **End of Day 5: Review, Q&A, Sample Exam**

-* Sample SRE Foundation Exam Q&A
-* Review case studies of SRE adoption in cloud
-* Feedback, improvements, and scaling strategy